artdearthouse/mc-anvil-db/README.md

 - `raw` (default) — Persist chunks to PostgreSQL.
 - `nostorage` — Stateless mode, all chunks generated on-the-fly.
 No database required.

-> ⚠️ **Performance Warning:** The `vanilla` generator is **very slow** — initial chunk loading may take 30+ seconds and appear frozen.
-This is expected due to complex noise sampling.
-Optimization is planned.

 This starts:
 - `hoppermc`: The FUSE filesystem mounting to `/mnt/region`.
 - `minecraft`: A Paper server configured to use the FUSE mount.